-Several studies have found that zinc supplementation may help treat male infertility.
+Several studies have found that zinc supplementation may help treat male infertility(8).

-A study in male wrestlers demonstrated that exhaustion exercise led to a significant inhibition of thyroid hormones and testosterone concentrations, but 4 weeks of zinc supplementation prevented this, and it is therefore suggested that higher levels of zinc may enhance performance.
+A study in male wrestlers demonstrated that exhaustion exercise led to a significant inhibition of thyroid hormones and testosterone concentrations.

 Zinc plays a critical role in insulin sensitivity and glycaemic control, and a number of studies have shown the beneficial effects of zinc supplementation on metabolic markers.